idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 **Important!
 Do not update before exporting your current projects.
 Please complete all your translation projects in your current CafeTran version before updating.**

+## 2019 Croissant 10.5 (20190507)

+- Automatic fragment adjustment for Machine Translation matches - see it in Edit > Preferences > MT services tab.
+With this option on, CafeTran replaces the MT fragments with the synonyms in your glossary/TM that are actually used in the current session.
+If the replacement takes place, the MT tabs show both the original MT result and the modified one.
+- Fixed an issue with some special characters in MT results.
+- Choosing a color for Dashboard panels - View > Colors > Dashboard color.
+- Showing line breaks in the grid when the Search filter is used.
+- Letting user overwrite the existing return .sdlrpx package.
+- The cursor set at the start of the target segment after the source segment transfer.

+## 2019 Croissant 10.4.1 (20190424)

+- The option to open the export folder when exporting to the package.
+- Literal recognition of single character non-translatable fragments without the need for regular expressions.
+- The option to turn off the conversion of html formatting tags to the source document formatting at export - see Preferences > Workflow tab.
+-
+## 2019 Croissant 10.4 (20190417)

+- When transferring MT or TM result, the cursor is positioned at the start of the target segment.
+- Addition of several non-translatable terms to the glossary in one "Add term to glossary" action.
+- Filtering on fuzzy matches - see Filter > Origin > Fuzzy matches.
+- Support for the new Microsoft Translator MT API version 3.0.
+- Support for IBM Watson Language Translator MT API.
+The API key can be received at IBM website (https://www.ibm.com/watson/services/language-translator/).
+Please check if your language pair is supported.
+During the registration at IBM site, choose Frankfurt as the deployment region/location.
+- Change of the Preferences interface for setting API keys in MT Services tab.

 ## 2019 Croissant 10.3.2 (20190328)